pcjitsu/AGZikos-Portfolio/Challenge.md

-THEN the UI scrolls to the corresponding section DONE WHEN I click on the link to the section about their work Done THEN the UI scrolls to a section with titled images of the developer's applications Done
+THEN the UI scrolls to the corresponding section DONE WHEN I click on the link to the section about their work Done THEN the UI scrolls to a section with titled images of the developer's applications Done WHEN I am presented with the developer's first application Done THEN that application's image should be larger in size than the others Done WHEN I load their portfolio Done
+THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them Done

 ## Grading Requirments